cedadev/stac-generator/docs/source/asset_scanner/index.rst

    * - Option
      - Description
    * - ``extractor``
      - The python import path to the extractor class.
-If not specified, it picks up the class installed with the entry point ``asset_scanner.extractors``
+If not specified, it picks up the class installed with the entry point ``stac_generator.extractors``
    * - ``item_descriptions``
      - ``REQUIRED`` Path to the root directory for the item descriptions.
 Used to describe workflows.
    * - ``inputs``